6 Top Vitamin & Supplement Trends (2024)

 But good chunk of the growth in this space will come from entirely new product categories.

 For example, sleep gummies.

-Sleep gummies are a gummy supplement containing compounds and nutrients that aid in sleep (including magnesium and melatonin).
+Sleep gummies are a gummy supplement containing compounds and nutrients that aid sleep (including magnesium and melatonin).

 Another new, growing supplement category is Irish moss.

 Finally, we’ve got turmeric coffee.

-Turmeric was one of the biggest supplement trends of the last 5 years.
+Turmeric was one of the biggest supplement trends of the last five years.

 Finally, we have mushroom coffee.